caltechlibrary/dataset/how-to/how-attachments-work.md

 decide what the new version will be before attaching the new version of the document.

-The semver versioned dircetories may contain more than one attached document.
+The semver versioned directories may contain more than one attached document.
 The documents attached can be of various versions though if you attach more than one document at a time they will carry the same semver.
-This is because their is an implied semver is v0.0.0 when using the command line without semver **dataset** otherwise the first valid semver is used for all files being attached in that command execution.
+This is because their is an implied semver is v0.0.0 when using the command line without semver __dataset__ otherwise the first valid semver is used for all files being attached in that command execution.

 NOTE: The href in the attachments metadata always points at the last